abrelsfo/colored-pencils/readme.md

 # colored-pencils
 > Interactive color palette for quick color picking

+I created this because I wanted a color palette that combined all my favorite features from w3schools color picker and thomaslindstroms color-picker Atom module.
+I used jscolor for the mini color picker and to change the text color.

 ## Features

 * On the rgb tab if you click the boxes at the bottom with the color values then it will copy that value into your clipboard.